Here are frequently asked questions relating mostly to LDRs and the nature of passive preamps.

 They are really the same thing.
 The term “attenuator” means any device that reduces the voltage level of an electrical signal.
 Audio volume control (reduction) is accomplished by attenuating (reducing) the voltage level of an audio signal.
 The lower the voltage level of an audio signal the lower the loudness level coming out of the amplifier/speaker.
 Most attenuators use combinations of resistors to form a voltage divider to reduce voltage (volume).
 A potentiometer is the most common type of voltage divider.
 Tortuga Audio uses LDRs to emulate a potentiometer except that LDRs produce a more satisfying sound.

 There are two broad types of preamps: passive and active.
 Most preamps are active.
-Active simply means there is direct electrical manipulation of the audio signal wherein a power supply acts upon the audio signal as a buffer and/or to provide modest signal gain.
+Active simply means there is direct electrical manipulation of the audio signal wherein a power supply acts upon the audio signal as part of a gain stage and/or a buffer stage.
 In a passive preamp there’s no direct connection between any power supply and the audio signal.
-One way or another a passive preamp is simply a voltage divider which passively controls volume by reducing the voltage level of the audio signal before it’s passed on to a downstream power amplifier.
-Passive preamps do not provide any gain (audio signal boost) and are often referred to as “unity gain” attenuators.
+One way or another a passive preamp is simply a voltage divider which passively controls volume by reducing the voltage level of the audio signal before it’s downstream to a power amplifier.
+Passive preamps do not provide any gain (audio signal/voltage boost) and are often referred to as “unity gain” attenuators.

 LDRs are inherently challenging to use in audio design.
 Their resistance curves are nonlinear (the relationship between resistance and control current is not constant.
 Worse, the resistance curve of each LDR is usually different from one to the next even within the same make/model of LDR.
 It gets even worse – their resistance curves often change as they break-in and age.
 Audio designer don’t like to design products using hardware with these characteristics.
 Can these challenges be overcome?
 Yes.
 Is it easy?
 No. We spent years developing and refining our LDR volume control technology.
 We use software driven digital processing to tame and control LDRs so they perform predictably and precisely.
 This isn’t typical audio design.
 But we made it work.
 Why?
 Because done right, LDRs sound better.